 There have been many debates about these loans, and we can find both positive and negative testimonials about them.
-So, how come payday loans evoke such various emotions?
+So, how come payday loans ( learn how they work here) evoke such various emotions?
 Let’s try to figure it out.

-First of all, we should understand that people are very sensitive to losing money and even spending it on obtaining some necessary stuff can raise negative emotions.
+First of all, we should understand that people are susceptible to losing money, and even spending it on obtaining some necessary stuff can raise negative emotions.
 Moreover, it’s always painful to give back the money even if you owe it to a friend.
-Thus, people rarely praise the companies that lend them some money, especially when they have to pay additional interests.
+Thus, people rarely praise the companies that lend them some money, especially when they have to pay additional interest.